almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 This is the time to further demonstrate that you are really interested in the job.
 Some questions that you can ask are

-* What is your (the interviewer) typical day like?
+* What is your (the interviewer) typical work day like?
 * What is the company culture like?
 * What opportunities are there for training or for me to advance my skills?
 * What are the work hours like?
-Any on-call duties
+Any on-call duties?

-*
+### Take notes

+The interviewer is going to take notes about what was said, their observations, and more.
+It would be in your best interest to do the same.
+For me, I have a tendency to forget a person's name.
+Thus in the interview, will write down the names of each person that is interviewing me and if I need to, reference that while in the interview.
+Same could be done for salary ranges, things that you want to follow up on after the interview, and more.

 ## After